 - What is the best mix of preferred carriers to maximize my coverage?

 - Where are my leverage points and how can I use them in negotiations?

 And remember, the work doesn’t stop after contracts are signed.
 Continue to review performance through the life of your contracts to be sure what was promised is delivered.
-Monitor markets, trends, and your program in real-time to turn projected savings into realized savings, uncover additional savings, capitalize on innovation and opportunities, mitigate risk and manage demand.
+Monitor markets, trends, and your travel program in real-time to turn projected business travel savings into realized savings, uncover additional savings, capitalize on innovation and opportunities, mitigate risk and manage demand.